AlmazCode/UniPy/README.md

 # UniPy
-UniPy is a game engine written entirely in Python.
+UniPy is a mobile game engine written entirely in Python.
+In it, you can create games and applications of any level.
+This engine is completely open source, so everyone can contribute to this project.

-It was created to make it easier to create games for devices based on the Android operating system.
-UniPy runs on any phone, but there may be issues when using it on Android 13.
-The best launcher is Pydroid 3.
-Use the main.py file to run the engine.
-When you start, you will see projects that demonstrate the capabilities of UniPy.
+How to run the engine on the phone?
+You need to download the Pydroid 3 app from Google Play and then open the file main.py with the Pydroid explorer and run it.

+UniPy has not been optimized for PC, so if you run the engine on your computer you might get errors.

-Be sure to read the LICENSE.txt file before use.
+Also read the license to use the engine before using it!
-The documentation is in the documentation folder.